spectralDNS/shenfun/docs/paper/paper.md

 ``Shenfun`` is documented, with installation instructions and demo programs, on readthedocs (http://shenfun.readthedocs.org).
-A range of extended demonstration programs are included for, e.g., the Poisson, Klein-Gordon and Kuramato-Sivashinsky equations.
+Extended demonstration programs are included for, e.g., the Poisson, Klein-Gordon and Kuramato-Sivashinsky equations.

 ``Shenfun`` has been designed as a low entry-level research tool for physicists [@mortensen17] in need of highly accurate numerical methods for high performance computing.
-The primary focus has been for turbulence and transition to turbulence, where simulations are extremely sensitive to disturbances, and numerical diffusion or dispersion are unacceptable.
-Spectral methods are well known for their accuracy and efficiency due to fast transform methods, e.g., Fast Fourier Transforms (FFTs).
-Combined with the Galerkin method, we get numerical methods that are truly state of the art.
+The primary focus for the development has been for turbulence and transition to turbulence, where simulations are extremely sensitive to disturbances, and numerical diffusion or dispersion are unacceptable.
+Spectral methods are well known for their accuracy and efficiency, taking advantage of fast transform methods, like the Fast Fourier Transforms (FFTs).
+Combined with the Galerkin method and Shen's robust composite bases, this leads to well conditioned linear algebra systems and numerical schemes that are truly exceptional.
+Highly efficient direct solvers [@mortensen17] are provided for Poisson, Helmholtz and Biharmonic systems of equations, arising naturally with the current bases for a wide range of problems.

-In the spectralDNS repository (https://github.com/spectralDNS/spectralDNS) there are applications using ``shenfun`` for forced isotropic turbulence (Navier-Stokes equations), turbulent channel flows [@mortensen17b] and Rayleigh-Bénard flow.
-However, ``shenfun`` is by no means limited to the equations for fluid flow and it should be equally efficient for a wide range of scientific applications.
+In the spectralDNS repository (https://github.com/spectralDNS/spectralDNS) there are applications utilizing ``shenfun`` for forced isotropic turbulence (Navier-Stokes equations), turbulent channel flows [@mortensen17b], Magnetohydrodynamics (MHD) and Rayleigh-Bénard flow.
+However, ``shenfun`` is by no means limited to the equations for fluid and plasma flows and it should be equally efficient for other scientific applications.

 # Acknowledgements